nicholas-ko-zy/nicholas-ko-zy.github.io/_blog/mosh_django_tutorial.md

 ```html
 <h1>Hello World</h1>
 ```

-*Me to myself: "capeesh?"*
+*Below: Screenshot of the rendered "Hello World" page using `hello.html`.
+Inspector shows the HTML underneath.*
 ![Hello World rendered through the hello.html template](/img/mosh_django/hello_world_h1_template.png)

-Now we can change the html file to also output variables, not just hard-coded plain text.
+Now we can change the HTML file to also output variables, not just hard-coded plain text.
 To do so:

-Step 1: Pass in an argument to the `context` parameter in your 'View' function `say_hello`.
+Step 1: Pass in an argument to the `context` parameter of your view function `say_hello`.

 ```python
 def say_hello(request):